-Student and Leadership Team (SALT)

-SALT is a mixture of representatives, both elected and hired, from several places on campus coming together to form a cohesive team with a goal of developing student leaders and connecting facets of campus life together.
-This team includes community representatives, members of EAB, student finance, intramurals, Intersociety, student ministries, and the Judicial Council Chair.
-This team is led by the Coordinator for Campus Life and Campus Chaplain.
+Student and Leadership Team (SALT) is a mixture of representatives, both elected and hired, from several places on campus coming together to form a cohesive team with a goal of developing student leaders and connecting facets of campus life together.
+This team includes community representatives, members of EAB, student finance, intramurals, Intersociety, and student ministries.